Edgecortix-Inc/dna-IP-series/README.md

 [22:53:32] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:82: Loading input...
 [22:53:32] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:114: Warming up...
 [22:53:32] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:120: Running 100 times...
-[22:53:33] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:127: Took 9.16 msec.
+[22:53:33] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:127: Took 7.96 msec.
 [22:53:33] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:47: max abs diff: 1.17549e-38
 [22:53:33] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:48: mean abs diff: 0
 [22:53:33] /opt/edgecortix/private-tvm/apps/mera_cpp/inference.cpp:49: correct ratio: 1
 [  info  ] 657   , DRM session CD1A42C64A2EEAA8 stopped.
 ```

-## Compile an existing example script
+## Compile other example DNN models
-The `example` folder in the repository includes ready-to-run python scripts for some example networks, including Resnet-50 which was discussed above.
+The `example` folder in the repository includes ready-to-run python scripts for some example deep neural networks, including Resnet-50 which was discussed above.
 These scripts assume the F100 variation of the DNA IP.
-For other IP versions, the value of the `arch` parameter should be updated accordingly as was mentioned in the previous section.
-After that, the script can be compiler and run as is, based on the instructions in the previous section.
+For other IP versions, the value of the `arch` parameter should be updated accordingly.
+After this, the script can be compiler and run as is, based on the instructions in the previous section.